25 Terrifying 18th Century Remedies for What Ails You

 2. "To Kill Black Worms in the Face"

 For a long time, people thought blackheads were tiny worms burrowed into the skin, and you can see how easily the assumption could be made by watching some of the many blackhead extraction videos on YouTube.
 (Do not watch while eating.)
 The successful removal of blackheads yielded what was considered to be the tiny corpse of the offending vermin.
 The recipe was simple: red wine vinegar, prunella, and nightshade water.
 Prunella is very common in herbal medicine all over the globe even today, prescribed as a general “heal-all.”
-The nightshade water (still available for purchase for both medicinal and culinary purposes) was probably what was left over from boiling the berries and leaves of the solanum nigrum plant.
+The nightshade water was probably what was left over from boiling the berries and leaves of the solanum nigrum plant.
 That would have made it Black Nightshade, which—though still toxic in high enough quantities—is nowhere near as poisonous as its cousin Deadly Nightshade.
 Probably just poisonous enough to flush out all the tiny worms nesting in your face.

 White lead was used as a miraculous panacea for centuries.
 Smearing it over a person’s back was said to prevent miscarriage and cure “the bloody flux” (a.k.a. unstoppable, often fatal diarrhea).
 Practitioners believed that, when applied to the stomach, it could provoke appetite and soothed The King’s Evil—painless but unsightly infected lymph nodes, so called because it was believed that the touch of a sovereign ordained by God could cure it.
 It was also believed to be good for swellings, bruises, drawing out infection, and any problems you might be having with your “fundament” (bottom).
 Once made, the concoction would be good for 20 years.